We’re upgrading to LED streetlights. This will update the nearly 100,000 streetlights we have in the province over the next 10 years.

 Our progress so far

-We’ve completed the first year of a 10-year plan to change all of our streetlights over to LED.
+We are on year 3 of a 10-year plan to change all of our streetlights over to LED.

 Minimizing the impact to you